aiidateam/aiida-tutorials/docs/pages/2020_BIGMAP/sections/qe.rst

     $ ngrok http 5000 --region eu --bind-tls true

-Now you will be able to open the |provenance browser| and copy there he public URL that ``ngrok`` is using, i.e. if the following is the output in your terminal:
+Now you will be able to open the |provenance browser| and enter the public URL that ``ngrok`` is using, i.e. if the following is the output in your terminal:

 .. |provenance browser| raw:: html